alexandrac1420/Securidad_Nube/README.md

 6. **User Feedback**: The system displays success, error, and validation messages to provide feedback during property management operations.

 ---

+## Secure Login with Hashing

+In this system, user passwords are securely stored using hashing techniques to prevent storing plain text passwords.
+We utilize the `BCrypt` algorithm, which is a strong and widely-used password hashing function that incorporates a salt to protect against rainbow table attacks.

+When a user registers or updates their password, the system applies the `BCrypt` hashing algorithm before storing the password in the database.
+This ensures that even if the database is compromised, the actual passwords cannot be easily retrieved or decoded.

+Additionally, during login, the provided password is hashed and compared with the stored hash to authenticate users securely.

+By using `BCrypt`, the system ensures that password storage adheres to modern security standards.

 ## Running the Project Locally (with Docker)

 ### Steps to Run Locally: